nadzic/domus-web-app/README.md

 ## Overview

-Domus App is ruby on rails application, which analyzes data from car driving simulator and suggests the driver how to drive the electric car to optmize the battery consumption.
+Domus App is ruby on rails application, which analyzes data from car driving simulator and suggests the driver how to drive the electric car to optimize the battery consumption.

 ## Stack we are using
 - Ruby